TUDelft-MUDE/2024-files/content/GA_1_3/Report_solution.md

 Also, when reviewing the residuals for both datasets, it seems that the model that we use is maybe too simple since we miss part of the signal.

+**Last Question: How did things go?
+(Optional)**

+_Use this space to let us know if you ran into any challenges while working on this GA, and if you have any feedback to report._

 **End of file.**